Meta-analysis of Censored Adverse Events: Methods

 \subsection{Model Implementation using JAGS}

-To derive inference from and perform assessment of the proposed Bayesian model above, we apply Just Another Gibbs Sampling (JAGS) to generate samples from the posterior distribution.
-JAGS makes Bayesian hierarchical models easy to implement using Markov Chain Monto Carlo (MCMC) simulation \citep{plummer2003jags} in R and other computational software.
+To carry out posterior inference and assess the performance of the proposed Bayesian model, we apply Just Another Gibbs Sampling (JAGS) to generate samples from the posterior distribution.
+JAGS makes Bayesian hierarchical models easy to implement using Markov Chain Monto Carlo (MCMC) simulation \citep{plummer2003jags} in \textsf{R} and other computational software.
 In the presence of censored data in the response variable, an existing function, known as \textsf{dinterval} distribution, is commonly used to model censored data \citep{kruschke2014doing, plummer2017jags}.
-However, such model specification for censored data in JAGS yields a mis-specified likelihood function \citep{sourceforge2012}, which also hinders the automatic calculation of the correct deviances of candidate models from JAGS for deviance-based model assessment and comparison.
+However, such model specification for censored data in JAGS intrinsically yields a mis-specified deviance function \citep{sourceforge2012}. {More technical details are provided in Qi \textit{et al.} (2022) \cite{qi2022bayesian}.}

 Alternatively, we apply a simple but effective approach to censored data specification.
-To facilitate model implementation for censored observations (when $\delta_j = 0$) and avoid the miscalculated deviance via \textsf{dinterval()} function in JAGS.
-Here, we utilize the idea of data augmentation by first introducing ancillary indicator variables $W_{j}$.
+To facilitate model implementation for censored observations (when $\delta_j = 0$) and avoid the miscalculation of deviance via the $\texttt{dinterval()}$ function in JAGS.
+Here, we utilize the idea of data augmentation by introducing ancillary indicator variables $W_{j}$.
 Each $W_{j}$ separates the left-censored from right-censored observations ($W_{j} =1$ if left-censored, $0$ if right-censored).
-By assuming $W_{j}$ following a Bernoulli distribution, we have the density function
+By assuming $W_{j}$ follows a Bernoulli distribution, we have the density function

-exactly matches the second and third terms for censored observations in (\ref{eq2}), with the probability of left censoring $p_j$ defined from the cumulative binomial distribution of incidence probability of AE in the $j$th study, restricted by a pre-determined study-level cutoff value $c_{j}$.
-An extension to interval-censored data can be found in \citep{qi2020note}.
+which exactly matches the second and third terms for censored observations in (\ref{eq2}), with the cumulative binomial distribution of incidence probability of AE in the $j$th study, restricted by a pre-determined study-level cutoff value $c_{j}$.
+This approach can also be extended to interval-censored data \citep{qi2022bayesian}.